frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 In his Letter to the Romans, St. Paul recalls how Abraham "believed in hope against hope, that he should become the father of many nations, as he had been told" (Rom.
 4:18).

 Pope John Paul I comments: "You will still say, 'How can this happen?'
-The answer is it can happen because it clings tightly to three truths: God is omnipotent, God loves me immensely, and God is faithful to His promises.
+The answer is it can happen because it clings tightly to three truths: God is omnipotent, God loves me immensely, and God is faithful to his promises.

 "And it is he, the God of mercy, who awakens trust within me; trust which makes me know that I am not alone, or useless, or cast aside, but rather I am a part of a salvific destiny which will end one day in Paradise" (John Paul I, *Address*, September 20, 1978).

-Abraham did not hesitate despite his advanced years and his wife\'s sterility.
-He trusted firmly in the power and mercy of God, being fully persuaded that "God is able to do what He promises" (Rom.
+Abraham did not hesitate despite his advanced years and his wife's sterility.
+He trusted firmly in the power and mercy of God, "being fully persuaded that God is able to do what He promises" (Rom.
 4:21).

 And we, "Aren't we going to trust Jesus Christ," said one author, "'who was delivered up for our sins and rose again for our justification' (Rom.
 4:25)?
 How could God leave us alone to deal with the obstacles we encounter which try to prevent us living in accordance with the call we have received from him?